Bikeman868/UrlRewrite.Net/README.md

 ```

 Notice that when you write the rules like this you can see that rule 1 and rule 2
-share an identical condition that path element 2 must be 'pathB'.
+share an identical condition that path element 2 must be `pathB`.
 We can avoid
-eveluating this condition twice by grouping these rules together into a rule list like this:
+evaluating this condition twice by grouping these rules together into a rule list like this:

 ```
     <rules>